csc-training/summerschool/gpu-openmp/docs/01-GPU-intro-previous-slides.md

 ---
 title:  Introduction to GPUs in HPC
-author: CSC Summerschool
-date:   2019-07
+event:  CSC Summer School in High-Performance Computing 2022
 lang:   en
 ---